Number One Observatory Circle: Queen Anne style

 The house is built in the Queen Anne style prevalent in the last quarter of the nineteenth century.
 Hallmarks of the Queen Anne style are an asymmetrical floor plan, a series of rooms opening to each other rather than a common central hall, round turret rooms, inglenooks near fireplaces, and broad verandas wrapping the ground floor, all of which are found at Number One Observatory Circle.

-When the house was constructed, its exterior was faced in terracotta brick.
-The wood trim was painted in a warm putty-gray, and the wooden porch in a combination of the putty-gray and white.
+When the house was constructed, its exterior was faced with terracotta brick.
+The wood trim was painted in a warm putty-gray, and the wooden porch in a combination of putty-gray and white.
 Window frames and mullions were painted the same gray, and shutters were painted olive green.
 The interior was furnished mostly with the personal furnishings of the Naval Observatory superintendent and later those of the chief of naval operations.
 Period photographs of the interior show middle-class nineteenth-century furnishings in various styles, including Eastlake.
-Walls were covered in patterned wall-papers.
+Walls were covered in patterned wall papers.

 By the first decade of the twentieth century, Victorian-style architecture had begun to fall out of fashion.
-Many houses that were initially built in brick or wood with complex painting were simplified and "colonialized" by being painted white.
+Many houses that were initially built in brick or wood with complex paintings were simplified and "colonialized" by being painted white.
 This frequently happened inside as well as outside.
 Substantial wood millwork of mahogany, quarter-sawn oak, American chestnut, and walnut were often painted over in white to "lighten" rooms and make them feel more contemporary.
 The home's exterior was originally dark red brick until 1960 when it was painted "feather" gray.
 It was changed to white with black shutters in 1963, and by 1993 was cream-colored.